ComCatLab/welcome-guide/docs/sources/software_pages.md

 our git workflow, the ["Integration-Manager Workflow"][git-workflow].
 You can find a guide to git best practices [here][git-best-practices].

+## Miniconda

+[Documentation][miniconda]

+Miniconda is a software distribution that contains `conda`, a package and environment manager for your command line interface, Python, and their dependencies.
+Miniconda is a subset of Anaconda with the goal of reducing the memory footprint of the latter.
+While we advocate the use of Miniconda/Anaconda on your local machine, the DRA discourages their use in favour of using Lmod modules and Python virtual environments.

 ## Python

 [Documentation][python]

 Python is a relevant programming language in which many useful utilities for our computational workflows are written.
-Python files can be identified by the `.py` extension.
+Python files can generally be identified by the `.py` extension.
+When specific Python packages (software) is required, the use of [virtual environments][venvs] is handy.

+!!!
+Tip

+    You can create a virtual environment by running the following command in your
+    terminal:

+    ```shell
+    python -m venv name-of-virtual-environment
+    ```

 ## Atomic Simulation Environment (ASE)